baxpr/dwipre-PNC-edit/README.md

     a.
 A mean b=0 image is computed from all available b=0 volumes.

     b.
-BET is used to find a brain mask for the run.
+The supplied brain mask is used.

     c.
 The mean intensity of in-brain voxels is computed.